Table of Contents

 The individual rubber domes exist as part of the keyswitch (left).
 The black dot (center of each dome) makes contact with the circuit board (right).
 Without the rubber sheet, resistance is greatly decreased.

 Two key rollover enhances speed in touch operation.
 For example, if entering the amount 12 the user may press the 1 key followed by depression of the 2 key.
 Both keys are pressed.
 Removing the index finger from the 1 key, and then removing the middle finger from the 2 key causes both 1 and 2 to be entered.
 The fastest touch operators roll from the entry of keys to a function key.
 Two key rollover eliminates the need for pressing each key distinctly one key at a time.
 This is a standard feature throughout all of the Monroe printing calculator models.

-We have touched briefly on print speeds as they relate to expected printer life earlier.
+Earlier, we touched briefly on print speeds as they relate to expected printer life.
 The Monroe heavy-duty printing calculators have a print speed of 5.0 lines per second.
 This is the fastest available speed for calculator impact printers.
-Fast touch operators are often able to work ahead of the printer's’ ability to print.
+Fast touch operators are often able to work ahead of the printers' ability to print.
 For this reason, the heavy-duty models have a keyboard “buffer” which permits operators to be as many as 13 entries ahead of the printer.

 This feature is standard on most printing calculators.
 It permits a user to press the plus key again (for example) to add the same number more than once.
 It also permits a user to touch the minus key following a depression of the plus key to correct an entry error.
 This feature eliminates the need to reenter like amounts when they follow each other in addition and subtraction.